Train Test Split: What It Means and How to Use It

 Brand Studio Logo

-A goal of supervised learning is to build a model that performs well on new data.
+A goal of supervised learning is to build a machine learning model that performs well on new data.
 If you have new data, it’s a good idea to see how your model performs on it.
 The problem is that you may not have new data, but you can simulate this experience with a procedure like train test split.

-What Is Train Test Split?
+What Is a Train Test Split?

 This tutorial includes: